Menu

 Affiliate Links Disclosure

-What’s not to love about the stunning capital of Czech Republic?
-It has everything you need for an unforgettable vacation, from museums and historic sites all the way down to restaurants with world class cuisine.
+Czech Republic has it all: museums, historic sites and restaurants with world class cuisine.
 Here’s everything you need to know to have the time of your life during your one day in Prague!

 For the nightlife, Prague is a bit similar to Budapest.
 It has its own ruin bars and provides many opportunities to party or to have a cheap beer with friends.
 If you’re looking for an European capital to have a break during a road trip, then a day in Prague is exactly what you need.